Frequently Asked Questions

 Q: I never received any information in the mail about recruitment, wasn't I supposed to?
 Where can I get this?

 A: We are sorry you never received the packet; we use the address you provide to the school for orientation to send these out.
 Most of this information is on this website (mostly on the Recruitment pages).
-However, EVERYTHING you need to know will be addressed at the Formal Recruitment Orientation (date TBA), which is mandatory for all potential new members.
+However, EVERYTHING you need to know will be addressed at the Formal Recruitment Orientation (Friday, August 22nd), which is mandatory for all potential new members.

 Q: I have to pay for rush myself - what does it cost to be in a sorority?